 Students and educators will get the most out of Teams when they can use it with minimal barriers and have the flexibility to tailor it to their needs.
 One way users can tailor their Teams experience is by having the ability to create teams that meet their needs.
-By default, everyone can create Office 365 groups and Teams.
+By default, everyone can create Microsoft 365 groups and Teams.
 There are times when this capability may not be appropriate; for example, some customers may want to restrict primary-secondary students from creating Teams.
 If needed, Office 365 group and Team creation can be restricted to certain security groups within your environment.

-Higher education customers benefit when you let everyone, including students, create teams for classes, research, group projects, and study groups.
+Higher education institutions benefit when you let everyone, including students, create teams for classes, research, group projects, and study groups.
 Primary-secondary schools may want to restrict students from creating Teams to make sure that all student to student communications are happening within a forum that include an adult.
 In this case, Office 365 group and Team creation can be restricted to all educators and staff.

 2. Configure user experiences using policies

 If you need to learn more about how to protect students during meetings, you can check out the Keeping students safe while using meetings in Teams for distance learning.
 If you want to deep dive into our Admin EDU policy recommendations, you should go to Teams Policies and Policy Packages for Education.

 Teams policies provide the ability to control the options available for specific users or groups of users.
 Policies can be applied to define who should be allowed to use private chat, private calling, meeting scheduling, content types that can be shared, and more.